thekizoch/thekizoch/README.md

 - 👋 Hi, I’m Michael Koch
-- 👀 I’m interested in Machine Learning, Energy, and Carbon Capture.
+- 👀 I’m interested in Machine Learning for Timeseries for industrial and financial applications.
 - 🌱 I’m currently learning Tensorflow, Sequence Models, and CNN.
-- 💞️ I’m looking to collaborate on how to use Weather/GIS to predict solar PV production 24 hours ahead of time.
-- 📫 Reach out to me best on thekizoch @ gmail dot com
+- 📫 Reach out to me on thekizoch @ gmail dot com

 <!---
 thekizoch/thekizoch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.